markusfisch/BinaryEye/PRIVACY.md

 [WifiManager.getConfiguredNetworks][getConfiguredNetworks]
 which requires `ACCESS_FINE_LOCATION`.

-On Android Q an better, this permission is not requested nor required.
+On Android Q and better, this permission is not requested nor required.

 ### [BLUETOOTH][BLUETOOTH], [BLUETOOTH_ADMIN][BLUETOOTH_ADMIN] and [BLUETOOTH_CONNECT][BLUETOOTH_CONNECT]